MauroMardones/myThesis/README.md

 University of Magallanes Thesis Rmarkdown Template
 ========================

 This repository provides a template for a University of Sydney Honour/Master/PhD thesis using Rmarkdown with the `bookdown` R-package.
-This template is largely adapted from [Rob Hyndman's Monash PhD Thesis Rmarkdown Template](https://github.com/robjhyndman/MonashThesis).
+This template is largely adapted from [unofficial University of Toronto R Markdown thesis template](https://www.sgs.utoronto.ca/academic-progress/program-completion/formatting/) developed and maintained by Francois Pitt.
 It is modified to prepared Thesis of Mauricio Mardones in Antarctic andSubAntarctic Sciene doctoral Program in University of Magallanes.

-## Difference to Monash Thesis
+## Difference to Toronto Thesis

-At this present moment (2024/04/1), the difference is minor.
+At this present moment, the difference is minor.
 The major difference lies in the ability to customise the School/Department, University, Country, logo and some metadata of the pdf (subject and keyowrds) from the YAML of `index.Rmd`. and addingdirector and codirectors

 ## Requirements